Head to Admin > Infocapture > Your Project > Project Permissions > Project Roles

 |View tickets||Users are permitted to view tickets||This will allow the user, in the specified role, to see all submitted tickets.

-You may wish to just allow the Submitter of ticket view rights, rather than your all users role.
+You may wish to just allow the Submitter column view rights, rather than your 'all users/submitter' role.
 This would mean that users could only see tickets that they themselves have created, but not those created by others.

 |Assign tickets||Users are permitted to change the handler of the ticket (i.e. the user the ticket is assigned to).|